ehb54/rasmol-centos/README.md

 This is needed by (US-SOMO)[https://somo.aucsolutions.com).

-This is a copy of the RasMol binary i had on an Ubuntu 16.04 system along with the missing libraries.
+This is a copy of the RasMol binary I had on an Ubuntu 16.04 system along with the missing libraries.

 ## Usage